Awesome gifts for runners

 And in a brilliantly Iron Man-esque twist, you can even set it so that tapping your chest twice will change the music you're listening to.

 It looks like a purse.
 It kind of is.
 But it's a perfect stocking filler - it's a magnetically clipped pocket that goes on your shorts belt wherever you fancy to hold your phone, keys and cards.

 It's got two sections and the magnets are hella strong - seriously, you're more likely to have your shorts slip down to your ankles from the weight of your phone than this fall off.
-Don't ask how I know that.
+Don't ask how I know that*.

 Aukey Bluetooth headphones